ivinteractive/laravel-rotation/README.md

     'notifiable' => Rotation\Notifications\Notifiable::class,

     /**
-     * The queue connection that will be used for the reencryption jobs.
+     * The queue connection that will be used for the re-encryption jobs.
      */
     'connection' => 'default',

     /**
-     * The queue that reencryption jobs will be pushed to.
+     * The queue that re-encryption jobs will be pushed to.
      */
     'queue' => 'default',